-The tumultuous year of 2020 has inevitably put pressure on the mental health of all of us.
+The last couple of years have been tumultuous and has inevitably put pressure on all of our mental health.
 Whether we are facing grief or job losses, grappling with financial anxieties or the psychological impact of lockdown, we have all been forced to adapt to our new environments in some way.
 So in order to make sense of the challenges around us, are we better off reframing our search for pleasure and happiness to one of meaning?

 Making our lives meaningful

 It doesn’t take a lot to experience happiness.
 We might feel happy when we eat a delicious meal or when we buy a new pair of trainers.
 But if we were to spend our lives chasing happiness, our life would begin to feel like an existential vacuum; day after day of shallow and short-lived pleasure.